jallred33/dhintro2021/dhintro2020-syllabus.md

 This course aims to provide a landscape view of DH, paying attention to how its various approaches embody new ways of knowing and thinking, new epistemologies.
 We will ask ourselves fundamental questions about this dynamic, evolving, interdisciplinary field: What is DH?
 Where and when did it emerge?
 What are its epistemological foundations, and what methodolgies do its practicioners use?
 Is DH an emerging academic field, organized around a set of specialized journals, book series, conferences, and centers, or is it something more diffuse and intimately woven into the structure of academic life, especially pedagogy, and public discourse?
 How does DH speak to urgent questions of cultural difference, of access to "cultural capital," of the ways that identities are constructed and interrogated in our present moment?
 How does the persistent focus on the "new" in cultural technologies benefit from consideration of the historical development of media forms that often haunt the interfaces and platforms we use today?

 The soul of the digital humanities is its distinctive way of linking theory and practice.
 In that spirit, we will tackle these questions not only with theoretically and historically informed arguments, but also with "praxis" experiments that allow students to explore new methodologies, engage new interfaces and platforms, and ask new questions (or, better, think about old questions in new ways).
 To put things more plainly, we will make things together: maps, data visualizations, and text analyses.
 These projects will be, by necessity, playful in spirit and "quick and dirty" rather than slick and ready for public consumption.
-As such, they will prepare students for future work in DH that often requires us to try new approaches and work collaboratively to pull in experts when our own knowledge is lacking.
+As such, they will prepare students for future work in DH that often requires us to try new approaches and work collaboratively to pull in experts in areas where we lack knowledge and experience.

-Though no previous technical skills are required, students will be asked to experiment in introductory ways with DH tools and methods as a way of concretizing some of our readings and discussions.
-Students will be expected to participate actively in class discussions and online postings (including on our course blog) and to undertake a final project that can be either a conventional seminar paper or a proposal for a digital project.
+In terms of expectations and requirements, no technical expertise is assumed, but students should be prepared to dive in and try new things.
+Students will also be expected to participate actively in class discussions and online postings (including on our course blog) and to undertake a final project that can be either a conventional seminar paper or a proposal for a digital project.
 Students completing the course will gain broad knowledge about and understanding of the emerging role of the digital humanities across several academic disciplines and will begin to learn some of the fundamental skills used often in digital humanities projects.

 Note: this course is part of an innovative "Digital Praxis Seminar," a two-semester long introduction to digital tools and methods that will be open to all students in the Graduate Center.
 The goal of the course is to introduce graduate students to various ways in which they can incorporate digital research into their work.